ejosephslab/pgrna/README.md

 Input
 1) To run the code, you need to provide an initial input in the form of a csv file which contains three columns mainly, potential gRNAs, their respective scores, and positions relative to a target sequence.
 The model input for SARS-CoV-2 DNA genome sequence is available for reference as CovidCasRxguides.csv:
-2) To run the Cutting Frequency Determination (CFD) calculations, you need to input two csv files for Cas13d design, Mismatch_Scores.csv and Adjacent_Mismatch.csv respectively.
+2) To run the Cutting Frequency Determination (CFD) calculations, you need to input two csv files.
+For example for Cas13d design, Mismatch_Scores.csv and Adjacent_Mismatch.csv is needed as input.

 Output will have two main elements: